jticer4/my-pwp-james/README.md

 - "_excited_" and "_...able to contribute right away..._"
 - ...and all of Pamela's frustrations

 This is really great stuff here - I'm looking forward to seeing how you address the points above in your content strategy and UI design phase ahead.
-Your project is all set up to spec and your code looks great - nice job.
+Your project is all set up to spec and your code looks good - nice job.

-Your Milestone 1 passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Your Milestone 1 passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You are now clear to begin work on Milestone 2&alpha;.

 #### Edits &amp; Suggestions
 - Be sure to add `/vendor` to your .gitignore
+- Keep an eye on yout HTML indentation - you shouldn't indent the tags falling after your `<h4>` headings - these are not children of the `<h4>` elements.